Kajja/slash-a-node/README.md

 Slash/A for Node
 ================

 This is an implementation of the cool [Slash/A](https://github.com/arturadib/slash-a) language.
-The language has characteristics that make it suitable for genetic/evolutionary programming.
+The language has characteristics that make it suitable for genetic programming / evolutionary programming.
 The original interpreter is written in C++.

 Install